If you’re already dreaming about a Portugal trip in 2026, now’s the time to start thinking about when to book.

 Travel costs in Portugal have increased considerably over the last few years so it’s more important than ever to plan ahead to get the best value for money.
 Accommodation in particular is subject to scarcity pricing when availability is limited, which can come as a shock to people who still think that Portugal is a cheap travel destination.
 It’s not!

-Whether you are using a travel agent or booking your own hotels and tours, etc., time is of the essence if you want to get the best deals and avoid disappointment.
+Whether you are using a travel agent, one of my Portugal travel planning services or booking your own hotels and tours, etc., it pays to act early if you want good value and choice.

 How far in advance should you book accommodation in Portugal?

-If you plan to visit Portugal during major events or holidays, hotel rooms through to apartments can be as scarce as hen’s teeth, so again, book well in advance.
+If you plan to visit Portugal during major events or holidays, hotel rooms through to apartments can be as scarce as hen’s teeth, so again, book well ahead.

-This will inevitably cost more than the non-refundable deals so you may need to weigh up the potential savings of waiting to book a flight against getting the best price for accommodation.
+Note: Free cancellation will usually cost more than non-refundable deals, so weigh the potential savings of waiting for flights against the benefit of getting the best price for accommodation.

-If you take out travel insurance, your non-refundable bookings would usually be covered if you have to cancel the trip due to illness or family emergency (read the small print before purchasing insurance so you know what you’re covered for).
+If you take out travel insurance, your non-refundable bookings would usually be covered if you have to cancel the trip due to illness or family emergency.
+Always read the small print so you know exactly what’s included.

 When’s the best time to book a flight to Portugal?